SydAliHsn/Arch-Studio/Readme.md

 - "npm run sass-contact" for css of contact page

 And if you want to add a new scss file to a page, do make sure to include the file in the main-\*.scss of the respective page.

+Make sure to delete the css folder from dist before pushing the project on github